dcthomson/mkvdts2ac3.py/README.md

-`mkvdts2ac3.py` is a python script which can be used for converting the DTS in Matroska (MKV) files to AC3.
-It provides you with a healthy set of options for controlling the resulting file.
+`mkvdts2ac3.py` is a python script which can be used for converting the DTS in Matroska (MKV) files to AC3 on most operating systems including windows.
+It provides you with a set of options for controlling the resulting file.

 I just recreated mkvdts2ac3.sh which was created by Jake Wharton and Chris Hoekstra.
-I Figured that most people are using this with sabnzbd which requires python so a non-os specific solution would help people out (as well as myself)
+I Figured that most people are using this with sabnzbd which requires python so a non-os specific solution would help people out (as well as myself).
+There are a few extras I have added such as, sabnzbd support, recursively decending directories, and overwrite mode.

 Installation
 ============